rett-europe/patient-registry/README.md

 ## 3. Data Collection Scope

-The data collected by the RSE Patient Registry will include, but is not limited to, the following categories:
+The data collected by the European Patient Registry will include, but is not limited to, the following categories:

 - **Demographic Data**: Age, gender, country of residence, etc.
 - **Genetic Information**: MECP2 mutation status, other genetic markers as available.